-Another possible application of the technique of the present paper (based on an analysis of the time-bounded Kolmogorov complexity of a relevant membership problem) was suggested to me by Prof. M. Gromov.
-Namely, in [Gr1] Gromov noted that if the fundamental group of a compact Riemannian manifold has unsolvable word problem then this manifold has infinitely many geometrically distinct contractible closed geodesics.
-In [Gr2, section 5.C, p.
-70] he asks how one can estimate the number of contractible closed geodesics of the length $\leq x$ in terms of the fundamental group $\pi_1(M)$.
-In my paper [N3] I am going to describe the relationship between time-bounded Kolmogorov complexity of the word problem for the fundamental group of M and the distribution of lengths of contractible closed geodesics on M. In particular, if the fundamental group of a compact Riemannian manifold has sufficiently "logically complicated" word problem, then the number of contractible closed geodesics of length $\leq x$ grows at least exponentially with x.
+Another possible application of the technique of the present paper (based or an analysis of the time-bounded Kolmogorov complexity of a relevant membership problem) was suggested to me by Prof. M. Gromov.
+Namely, in [Gr1] Gromov noted that if the fundamental group of a compact Riemannian manifold has an unsolvable word problem then this manifold has infinitely many geometrically distince contractible closed geodesics.
+In [Gr2, Sect.
+5.C, p.
+102-103] he asks how one car estimate the number of contractible closed geodesics of the length $\leq x$ in terms of the fundamental group $\pi_1(M)$.
+In [N3] I described the relationship between time bounded Kolmogorov complexity of the word problem for the fundamental group of M and the distribution of lengths of contractible closed geodesics on M. It particular, if the fundamental group of a compact Riemannian manifold has a sufficiently "logically complicated" word problem, then the number of contractible closed geodesics of length $\leq x$ grows at least exponentially with x.

-2. An effective version of the S. Novikov theorem on algorithmic unrecognizability of S^n , n > 4.
+2. An Effective Version of the S. Novikov Theorem on Algorithmic Unrecognizability of S^n , n > 4